 If you enjoy being in the English language teaching environment, but are actually more interested in the business side of things, maybe you should consider becoming a Director of Studies.
 It will require a bit more studying but if this is your vibe it’s totally worth it.
 As a Director of Studies you will be involved in the planning of the curriculum, recruiting teachers, developing the teachers, and co-ordinating with the sales and marketing team.

 Want to put those savings to good use?

 Why not open your own school?
-It’s actually not as scary as it sounds.
 Opening your own school doesn’t necessarily involve renting premises and buying classroom equipment and hiring teachers.
 You could start a school which is a one-man show.
 You could teach at your house, at your client’s house, or in a public space, and you can start as small as you want and only expand when you need to, or not at all.

 Think you could teach how to teach?

 Once you’ve got some experience under your belt you might find that you become more interested in teaching teaching than teaching the language.
 In this case, you’ll need to do the DELTA and you can become a TEFL trainer.
 As you can imagine this is totally different to being a TEFL teacher, because you’re teaching people who speak English, but it’s a whole nother aspect of TEFL which is challenging but rewarding.

 Consider yourself a Hemingway?

 If you’re nimble with a pencil…or a keyboard, you could leave the classroom and head into publishing territory.
 You can find contacts within the publishing industry who may be looking for developers to work on a specific book or there are a number of websites where you can share or sell your materials.